slviajero/tinybasic/examples/00tutorial/README.md

 cond.bas: IF THEN ELSE, ELSE and THEN with line numbers or statements

-math.bas: simple mathematical functions (integer or float) SQR, POW and MAP
+math.bas: simple mathematical functions (integer or float) SQR, POW and

+primes.bas: SQR, arrays

+primesl.bas: special array @(), variable @, BREAK